nFal/Miscellany/README.md

 # Miscellany
 You can find random, miscellaneous codes here.
+Mostly junk!